-FOR IMMEDIATE RELEASE: MAY 2, 2018
+FOR IMMEDIATE RELEASE: FEBRUARY 1, 2019

-Re: S.6045-C (Marchione)/A.6396-C (Rozic) - An act to amend the insurance law, in relation to coverage for eating disorders.
+Re: A.1619 - AN ACT to amend the insurance law, in relation to coverage for eating disorders

-The New York Health Plan Association (HPA) opposes this legislation, S.6045-C/A.6396-C, which would greatly expand New York's existing mandated coverage of eating disorders.
+The New York Health Plan Association (HPA) opposes Assembly bill A.1619, which would greatly expand New York's existing mandated coverage of eating disorders.
+HPA opposes mandates because they increase the cost of coverage for consumers and employers, ultimately undermining affordability and leading to some people becoming uninsured.